Guidance and Advice

 While funerals can continue with up to 30 mourners, the number of people able to attend weddings, receptions and commemorative events such as wakes will rise to 15.

 The next steps in the Government’s COVID roadmap will be updated on the 17th of May.

 You can find the full Government guidance and information on the next steps in the Roadmap out of Lockdown here – https://www.gov.uk/coronavirus

 Working for You

-I am continuing to work with colleagues in Parliament raising issues with the Government including on education, schools, the health service and business support.
+I am continuing to work with colleagues in Parliament raising issues with the Government including on vaccine roll-out, education, schools, the health service and business support.
 I am also working locally with the Council, the local NHS and local voluntary organisations.
-My office is continuing to operate remotely, so if you have any concerns or questions please email me at firstname.lastname@example.org
+My office is operating remotely, so if you have any concerns or questions please email me at firstname.lastname@example.org

 London Borough of Hounslow coronavirus information: https://www.hounslow.gov.uk/coronavirus

 Hounslow Community Hub for emergency assistance, food and clothing: https://www.hounslow.gov.uk/hub